Work in Progress (selection)

 Forecasts and Projected Mortality from Climate Change

-with Laura Bakkensen, Derek Lemoine and Jeffrey Shrader
+with Laura Bakkensen, Derek Lemoine, Jeffrey Shrader, and Stephan Thies

 The value of the bee: Weather and pollination ecosystem services